Matcha vs. Coffee Caffeine: A Head-to-Head Comparison

 But coffee has real drawbacks for sustained cognitive work.

 The jitters.
 Caffeine blocks adenosine receptors in the brain, which normally help calm the nervous system.
 In response, your body releases adrenaline and cortisol.
-At higher doses (and 95–200 mg per cup qualifies), this can trigger anxiety, restlessness, and that shaky-hands feeling that makes precise work harder.
+At higher doses (and 95–200 mg per cup qualifies), this can increase the likelihood of anxiety, restlessness, and that shaky-hands feeling that makes precise work harder.
 This is one area where the caffeine content of matcha vs coffee really matters.

 The crash.
-Once caffeine clears those adenosine receptors, the built-up adenosine floods back in.
+Once caffeine clears those adenosine receptors, the built-up adenosine activity rebounds once caffeine wears off.
 The result is that familiar wall of fatigue that hits 3–4 hours after your morning cup.

 The tolerance.
 Regular coffee drinkers know this one well.
 Research from a study published in the Journal of the International Society of Sports Nutrition found a relative reduction in caffeine's performance benefits after 20 days of consecutive use.
-Your brain literally grows more adenosine receptors to compensate, which means you need more caffeine to feel the same effect.
+Your brain can upregulate adenosine receptors over time to compensate, which means you need more caffeine to feel the same effect.

 The Matcha Advantage (And Its Downsides)